 Repetition is key so feel free to practice with your child at home!

 Mark Your Calendars

-Tuesday: Tonight, enjoy reading your library book with friends and family for the last night, and remember to return it to school tomorrow.
+Tuesday: Enjoy reading your library book with friends and family, and remember to return it to school tomorrow.

 Wednesday: Tomorrow we will continue our study of friction within force and motion.
 Tonight, search your house for a piece of fabric or paper with an interesting texture that might change the path of an object moving across it.
 If you can, please bring that material into school so that we can test it out in our experiments!